michalc/lowhaio/README.md

 ## Usage

-The API is streaming-first: for both request and response bodies, asynchronous generators are used.
+The API is streaming-first: for both request and response bodies, asynchronous iterators are used.

 ```python
 import os